wilbarnes/substrate-lending-parachain/README.md

 ### Borrowing and Repaying Interest
 - Using the 'borrow()' method, any user can borrow currency and start having the interest they'll eventually pay back start compounding.
 It's an expensive loan, 25%, so don't borrow and forget!
 - Using the 'repay_in_full()' method, any user who's borrowed currency can repay it back in addition to any interest they owe.

-NOTE: Currently, this is an unsecured loan.
-Let's make the assumption that Alice knows or has vetted the folks she's allowing to borrow from her.

-DEV TODO: Implement logic for secured lending (akin to MakerDAO & Compound).

 The runtime constructed here is a Proof-of-Concept, intended solely for instructional purposes at this time, though these are use-cases I will implement over time.